Durham 101-200

 (28 inches x 21 inches) vellum (parchment) manuscript Indenture being a Deed

-Settlement are that John Harrison Stanton and his eldest son make provision
+that John Harrison Stanton and his eldest son make provision for Mrs Stanton

-for Mrs Stanton and her children.
-The sum involved is Seventeen Thousand
+and her children.
+The sum involved is Seventeen Thousand Three Hundred Pounds

-day value.
-The Stanton's were the Lords of the Manor and held large holdings
+Stanton's were the Lords of the Manor and held large holdings in both Durham

-in both Durham and Yorkshire.
-Other earlier Indentures are recited and other
+and Yorkshire.
+Other earlier Indentures are recited and other persons

 title, red-ruled borders and scalloped upper edge.
 The document bears a red

-(the father), John Harrison Stanto (the eldest son and heir), Thomas Harrison
+John Harrison Stanto (the eldest son and heir),

-stamp, RoyalmCipher and superb red wax seals which will appeal to the
+and superb red wax seals which will appeal to the collector of legal,

-collector of legal, financial and real estate documents as well as to the collector
+financial and real estate documents as well as to the collector of unusual

-of unusual and decorative documents.
-The document will look superb mounted
+and decorative documents.
+The document will look superb mounted and framed.
+I

-and framed.
-I have provided images of the upper left portion of the document
+have provided images of the upper left portion of the document (decorative

-(decorative title), two images of the lower left and lower right of the
+title), two images of the lower left and lower right of the document with the

-document with the seals and signatures and enlargements of the revenue stamp,
+seals and signatures and enlargements of the revenue stamp, Royal Cipher and

 Stanton |